asdf-format/asdf/docs/pyasdf/extensions.rst

     get other related schema keywords.

-The validation function should either return ``None`` if the instance is valid or ``yield`` one or more `pyasdf.ValidationError` objects if the instance is invalid.
+The validation function should either return ``None`` if the instance is valid or ``yield`` one or more `asdf.ValidationError` objects if the instance is invalid.

 To continue the example from above, for the ``FractionType`` say we want to add a validation keyword "``simplified``" that, when ``true``, asserts that the corresponding fraction is in simplified form::

-    from pyasdf import ValidationError
+    from asdf import ValidationError

     def validate_simplified(validator, simplified, instance, schema):
         if simplified: